-Grade K Grade 1 Grade 2 na Standard .9 With prompting support, identify illarities and erences between two is on the same topic.
-Louisiana Standard RI.1.9 Identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
-Louislana Standard RI.2.9 Compare and contrate the most important points presented by two texts on teams topic.
+Grade K Grade 1 Grade 2 Louisiana Standard RLK.9 With prompting and support, identify similarities and differences between two texts on the same topic.
+Louisiana Standard R.1.9 Identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
+Louisiana Standard RI.2.9 Compare and contras the most important points presented by two texts on ti same topic.
+Louisiana Connector I.C.RI.K.9 With prompting and support, identify basic similarities in and differences between two texts on the same topic (e.g., imaginary or real bear; photo versus illustration of something not real).
+Louisiana Connector LC.RI.1.9 Identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
+Louisiana Connector LC.Rl.2.9 Compare and contrast the most importan points presented by two tex on the same topic.